Previous

 In order to support PhotoRobot users that do not use the iPhone, it is necessary to enable Touch support in CAPP.
 To do this, access Settings in CAPP, and then click General, and toggle on the option Enable Controls Touch mobile application extension.

 When the Touch app is operational, there are then new menu items available for each folder in CAPP.
-This includes the options to access Controls Touch folders, or to Exclude a folder from Controls Touch:
+This includes the options to access Controls Touch folders, or to Exclude a folder from Controls Touch.

 Additionally, each workflow step is configurable by various details.
 Settings enable users to configure each workflow step’s title, description, thumbnail, labels, and a sample image of the required photo to capture.